Rekihyt/Sifu/notes.md

 Syntax is important for any language.
 The choice between syntax implementations isn't, but rather the fact that there are multiple possible ones to begin with for some feature is a possible code smell of that feature.

+---

+Matching
+- Only once, uniquely
+- Indices table, vars match the longest length (last entry), going down to 0
+- No backtracking
+- Computation must flow upwards for streaming execution